Techtonica/curriculum/databases/relational-databases.md

 ### Check for Understanding

 - What do you mean by Relational database?
-- What is CRUD in sql?
+- What is CRUD in SQL?
 - What is DDL?
-- How does SELECT command works?
+- How does SELECT command work?
-- How does JOIN works?
+- How does JOIN work?
 - What are the advantages of a Relational database?
-- What is ORMs?
+- What is an ORM?
 - How is PostgreSQL different from MySQL?
-- How to model data for relational databases?
+- How do you model data for relational databases?

 ### Supplemental Resources